 Now that you know what hypertension is, you are probably wondering what causes it?
 Hypertension falls into two main categories:

-- Secondary hypertension: Most cases of hypertension in dogs present secondarily to a primary disease that alters blood pressure.
+- Secondary hypertension: Most cases of hypertension in dogs are caused by an underlying condition that alters blood pressure.

 Underlying causes of secondary hypertension